firebase/quickstart-ios/dynamiclinks/README.md

   console.
 - Run the sample on your iOS device.
 - Create a Dynamic Link
-  - in the App.
+  - in the App or
-  or
   - in the **Dynamic Links** section of the Firebase console.
     - Custom Schemes of the form dlscheme://<data-to-pass>/<to-app> would be handled by the app.
 You can change dlscheme to fit your needs.